theweebcoders/CommercialBreaker/README.md

 # To-Do List

 ## **Immediate Attention**

+### Tunarr To Do

+- [ ] If channel already exists delete it
+- [ ] Adjust flex Injector to work with Tunarr (it works the same way as DizqueTV just shove it in the JSON)
+  - [ ] Find out why I couldn't create a Filler list in Tunarr
+- [ ] Add Tunarr to the readme

 ### Critical Issues
 - [ ] Fix requirement to run "continue from last" twice for continued Toonami channel